MarikoSakuragi/BHA-2022/week10/index.md

 #### 3. Buffer Solution
 <br/>

 #### 4. Mixing the gels
+To make 1& agar gel:<br/>
+Dissolve agarose powder in the 0.5x TBE Buffer in a beaker.<br/>
+（スターラーで混ぜたことを書く）<br/>
 <br/>
 #### 5. Preparing the gel box for casting
+1. Slide open the gel box.<br/>
+2. Ensure the black buffer dams are installed correctly, then install one of the combs.<br/>
+![]（pic）<br/>
 <br/>

 #### 6. Heating the gel solution in the microwave
 Heat the solution in a microwave for short bursts of 20-30 seconds.<br/>
 **!** Avoid heating the gel solution for too long.<br/>